 - Too much information: your cover letter should be concise and only highlight your most relevant qualifications.

-- Negative comments about previous employers: all the information on your cover letter should be polite and professional, focusing on what you can do for prospective employers.
+- Negative comments about previous employers: Your cover letter should contain all relevant information, be polite and professional, and focus on what you can do for prospective employers.

 The details above are all considered cover letter red flags by employers, and can derail your chance of landing a job.